-Get back to nature with Yorkshire Dales Bushcraft
+Yorkshire Dales Bushcraft

 Could you survive a night alone in the Yorkshire Dales?
 Do you fancy yourself as the next Bear Grylls?
 Yorkshire Dales Bushcraft offer survival and Bushcraft experiences for parties and groups.
 They don’t require a minimum number of attendees in order to run, so as soon as you book your experience, it’s guaranteed to go ahead.
 Head into the Yorkshire Dales, connect with the great outdoors and learn some valuable survival skills!

 Skipton’s cinema only has one screen so you’re not going to be spoiled for choice when picking a film.
 However, a cosy little local cinema such as the Plaza is perfect for families with young children who want to avoid the extortionate costs and crowds often associated with larger cinema chains.
 Check their website to see what films are showing and head down to the Plaza for a cosy, family film night!

 There is no shortage of restaurants in Skipton.
 They have Mexican, American, Indian, Thai, Chinese and French restaurants and a super selection of pubs serving home-cooked food.
 If you’re looking for a romantic dining experience, head to Le Caveau or Le Bistro des Amis.
 Both of these offer an ambience perfect for those intimate dinner dates and they serve some of the finest food in Skipton.